Student Placement FAQ: COVID-19 Vaccination

 Which vaccines are accepted by St. Joseph’s?

-A full series of a COVID-19 vaccine or combination of COVID-19 vaccines approved by the World Health Organization and Health Canada (e.g., two doses of a two-dose vaccine series, or one dose of a single-dose vaccine series).
+A full series of a COVID-19 vaccine or combination of COVID-19 vaccines approved by the World Health Organization and Health Canada (e.g., two dose vaccine series, or mixed doses).
 View the COVID-19 Vaccination Information Sheet.

-When does the requirement for rapid antigen testing for students take effect?
+When does the requirement for rapid antigen testing for medically exempt students take effect?

 September 13, 2021.

-I missed the Sept.
-1 (first dose) deadline.
+I missed the Nov.
+1 deadline to be fully vaccinated.
 If I am willing to become vaccinated, how long after my first dose can I begin placement?